 Length of the hike: 14.6 km (9 miles)

 Uphill walk: 957 m (3139 ft)

 This Peaks of the Balkans 2021 hike section is a detour from the classic trail.
 Balkan Natural Adventure decided to make this detour to save you from some parts of the hike that are less attractive.
 Additionally, you will avoid some car transfers.
 The hike will go through some of the least trodden Accursed Mountain trails in the Kosovo section.
 You will join the classic trail in the Liqenat to Babino Polje section that will go through Zavoj Ravno Selo.

 Cultural note: Babino Polje (meaning ‘Grandma’s fields’) is a very beautiful place located on the way of the trails of the Peaks of Balkans in Montenegro.
 The Montenegrin Muslims living in Babino Polje abound with hospitality.
 Do not forget to have a glass of rakija with them.

 Length of the hike: 9.8 km (6 miles)

 Gerbaja is another detour from the classic version to our Peaks of the Balkans 2020 trail.
 All of our guides agree that is it a pity to come to the region and miss the view from Gerbaja.
 It is situated in Montenegro and considered the most beautiful valley in Tito’s Yugoslavia now home to seven independent states.
 You will start the hike with a 20- minute transport to climb the Taljanka peak.

 Cultural note: Gerbaja is home to a bronze- age rock engraving of a mother and father protecting their child from wolves.
-It is called The Great Mother.
+They call it The Great Mother.
 Locals believe that the rock has healing powers and helps women’s fertility.

 Length of the hike: 21.3 km (13.2 miles)